slphelps/ISU_McNay/README.md

 ## Year_Sheets Formatting

-The year sheets are split between year and season and named accordily.
+The year sheets are split between year and season and named accordingly.
 For example, all the spring calves born in 2023 will be included in the file "calving_spring_2023.csv" and all fall 2023 calves will be in the "calving_fall_2023.csv".

 Each csv sheet contains the following header: calfID	cowID	DOB	calf_died	AI	Preg_loss	Twin	No_breed	Group
 * calfID: the tag number of the calf born. _Note: this may be blank if no calf was born from the exposed cow._